nandhuz-coder/nandhuz-coder/README.md

 ### 🔧 Projects

-- **Library Management System:** A full-stack application to manage library operations, with features like book inventory, user management, and more.
+- **Web-Based Library Management System V3:** A full-stack application to manage library operations, with features like book inventory, user management, and more.
-- **Discord Bot:** A bot for moderation and whitelist management, developed using Discord API.
+- **Discord Whitelist Bot:** A bot for moderation and whitelist management, developed using Discord API.
 - **Admin Dashboard:** A React-based admin panel with role-based access, featuring dynamic routing, pagination, and alert notifications.

 ### 🌱 What I'm Learning